 Health insurance plans are often offered through a group plan via your employer or your other family member's employer, such as your parent, spouse, or partner.
 Other plans are available for purchase directly from an insurance company, the Health Insurance Marketplace, or through COBRA coverage.

+If you're married, single, a parent, young, or old, health insurance can help protect you against financial disaster in the event of a serious illness or accident.
 Whether you choose a group plan or an individual plan, there are important choices to be made that will affect not only the quality of your medical care coverage but also your wallet.

 Types of Health Insurance Plans

 There are three common types or categories of health insurance plans:

 - Health maintenance organizations (HMOs)

 - Indemnity, fee-for-service (FFS), or point-of-service (POS) Plans

 Most health insurance plans, such as one offered through an employer or one that you purchase through the Health Insurance Marketplace, will fall into one of these three categories.
 The policy that you ultimately choose will likely be one of these types of plans and it'll come with more information, such as specific coverage, costs, and benefits.
 But before even getting into those confusing terms and weeding through the details, it's helpful to understand these three categories first.

 Let's take a deeper dive into these three categories of health insurance plans to learn who each is best for and what advantages and disadvantages they each have.